nicojones/api-tester/README.md

 # Api Tester

 An API tester built with React.js.
+Use Cmd+Enter or Ctrl+Enter to send a request

 - Custom headers
 - POST/GET